jzw2/rust-capr/docs/main.typ

  In this chapter, Finite State Tranducers (FSTs) are introduced.
 However, in order to define FSTs and motivate their usefulness, a some background information is required.
 FSTs can be viewed as a generlization of Finite State Auomata (FSAs), and have important properties about their usage.
 Only the most important results will be listed here, and will be presented without proof.

+Much of this chapter is adapted from #cite(<kaplan1994regular>, form: "prose") .

  == Finite State Automata

- Finite state autmata (or finite state machine) are a mathematical model basic form of autmata that can be used ot model a variety of phenomona.
+ Finite state automata (or finite state machine) are a mathematical model basic form of autmata that can be used ot model a variety of phenomona.
 The most relvant usage is in string recognition.

  == Formal Definition